Apple and pear clafoutis (a BLW recipe)

 - Blueberry galette

-If you are struggling with weaning and introducing first foods, then my FREE mini-course might help with that.
+If you are struggling with weaning and introducing first foods, then my FREE ebook might help with that.
 If you want to know what are the top first foods babies can’t say no to, then join me in learning how to vary these foods quickly and easily, with accessible ingredients, in 15 minutes or less!
-Join by clicking the image below!